 Middle Grade: I love so much middle grade, from the heartfelt to the adventuresome to the outrageous.
 Here are just a few: Anne of Green Gables, The Lonely Heart of Maybelle Lane, Other Words for Home, The List of Things that Will Not Change, King and the Dragonflies, When You Trap a Tiger, Coo, The Island at the End of Everything, Echo, The Golden Compass, All the Impossible Things, Extraordinary Birds, Beyond the Bright Sea, The Only Black Girls in Town, The Good Thieves, The Mysterious Benedict Society, The Adventures of a Girl Called Bicycle, A Wish in the Dark, City Spies, The Scandalous Sisterhood of Prickwillow Place

 Young Adult: Sweeping fantasies to realistic fiction to everything in between!
-Ember in the Ashes, Legendborn, Strange the Dreamer, The Hunger Games, The Poet X, Everything Sad is Untrue, The Lovely War, I’ll Give You the Sun
+Ember in the Ashes, Legendborn, Strange the Dreamer, Truly Devious, The Hunger Games, The Poet X, Everything Sad is Untrue, The Lovely War, I’ll Give You the Sun

 Podcasts: The Literaticast, 88 Cups of Tea, Deadline City, First Draft with Sarah Enni, The Manuscript Academy